 • Mark important phrases as stars (*).

 • You might want to highlight a verse that you’d like to memorize.
+For tips and tricks on memorizing scripture, read this post: How To Memorize Scripture | Best Effective Tips To Help You Memorize Scripture

 • Draw a box around commands.

-• Circle key words in verses.
+• Circle keywords in verses.

 EVERYTHING-YOU-NEED-TO-KNOW-TO-STUDY-THE-BIBLE-WITH-CONFIDENCE